tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - updated the new site 101 page
 - pointed old domain to new website
 - review site for updates and sent email with tasks to do

+## new week

+- update instagram link in menu